algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 - At each level, the difficulty will increase with the acceleration of the moving cars.
 - If the player collides with a car, it will trigger a death and he will be teleported back to level 1 at the starting point.
 - After a death, the game will be frozen and the player will need to push all 4 buttons simultaneously to restart the game.

+The project must be completed for October 25th 2024.

 ## 2.Testing Strategy
 The test cases will be separated in 6 different domain of testing.
 Indeed, we want to check each type individually to ensure their performance before testing the cases together.